Microhap/DADA2-SE/README.md

 # DADA2-SE
 DADA2-SE is an R script that performs denoising of single-end Illumina MiSeq sequencing data for microhaplotypes using DADA2.

 The denoising pipeline for microhaplotype consisted of three main steps: ASVs inference, haplotype identification, and genotype calling.
 This script performs ASVs inference and haplotype identification steps.
-The subsequent genotype calling step is performed by Visual Microhap (http://forensic.yonsei.ac.kr/VisualMH/index.html).
+The subsequent genotype calling step is performed by [Visual Microhap](http://forensic.yonsei.ac.kr/VisualMH/index.html).
 <br>
 <br>
 ![figure](https://github.com/user-attachments/assets/e8381d63-39fb-4836-82fc-f63a7eeb89e9)